DSS3113/EquityBot/README.md

 + Breaking up the code into helper functions and different files to make it more loosely coupled.

 # Credits
-This bot's source code has been inspired by that of <a href="https://github.com/EthyMoney/TsukiBot/tree/master">TsukiBot</a> (which is written in JavaScript), so I would like to thank its creator(s).
+A part of this bot's source code (specifically, the charts function) has been inspired by that of <a href="https://github.com/EthyMoney/TsukiBot/tree/master">TsukiBot</a> (which is written in JavaScript), so I would like to thank its creator(s).